Chief Marketing Officer (CMO) Resume Guide

 Common CMO Skills

-Stick with bulleted items: Big paragraphs of text are off-putting, even if you really want to explain exactly how you increased marketing responses by 257 percent.
+Add a short paragraph describing your role, then stick with bulleted items from there: big paragraphs of text are off-putting, even if you really want to explain exactly how you increased marketing responses by 257 percent.
 Save that detail for the interview.

 Get started by making a preliminary list of the last 10 years of your career and brainstorm everything you did at each job, the dates you were there, and your titles.
 Then, go back and cross off duplicate skills (no need to waste space).
 Put a star next to your most impressive achievements.
 Then ask yourself the following questions: